|Perpetration-Induced Traumatic Stress

 KOTBE: (Voiceover) Over the next few years, Sal saw three more doctors.
 All three believed he suffered from PTSD.

-With each new diagnosis, he went back to the board, each time with the complete backing of the NYPD's psych
+With each new diagnosis, he went back to the board, each time with the complete backing of the NYPD's psych services.

-the same.
+same.
 Sal suffered from general depression, not PTSD caused by the shooting.
 The higher pension was denied.

 According to Benner, Sal's experience was not unusual.
 Many officers around the country arc repeatedly rejected for a